guhoffmann/myfilebrowser/README.md

 # myfilebrowser
-Simple HTML file browsing application easy to use.
+Simple HTML file browsing application made for ease of use.